sascha432/RPi.pwm-backlight/README.md

 Stop the backlight-monitor service and execute `backlight_monitor.py 1023 0 -v` to see what's going on.

+## Using a button or sensor

+`--toggle-gpio` can be used with a button or proximity sensor that gives a short high pulse.

+For example:

+`--toggle-gpio=21`

+`# raspi-gpio set 21 op ; raspi-gpio set 21 dh; raspi-gpio set 21 dl ;raspi-gpio set 21 ip`

 ## gpio-backlight

 To activate the backlight overlay, disable display power management and enable the screen saver